Giambattista Nolli: Nolli Map

 The Nolli map reflects Bufalini's map of 1551, with which Nolli readily invited comparison, however Nolli made a number of important innovations.
 Firstly, Nolli reorients the city from east (which was conventional at the time) to magnetic north, reflecting Nolli's reliance on the compass to get a bearing on the city's topography.
 Secondly, though he follows Bufalini in using a figure-ground representation of built space with blocks and buildings shaded in a dark poché, Nolli represents enclosed public spaces such as the colonnades in St. Peter's Square and the Pantheon as open civic spaces.
 Finally, the map was a significant improvement in accuracy, even noting the asymmetry of the Spanish Steps.
 The map was used in government planning for the city of Rome until the 1970s; it was used as a base map for all Roman mapping and planning up to that date.

-The map is framed with a vedute by Stefano Pozzi.
+The map is framed with a veduta by Stefano Pozzi.
 A scaled-down edition, a collaboration between Nolli and Giovanni Battista Piranesi, was published in the same year the original map was finished.
 Piranesi was instrumental in getting the work printed; Giuseppe Vasi also contributed.